Ksinia/astronomy-feed/README.md

-This project uses the [json-server npm package] (https://www.npmjs.com/package/json-server) on localhost port 3004.
+This project uses the [json-server npm package] (https://www.npmjs.com/package/json-server) on localhost port 3004 with custom routing.
 Run it with:

-json-server --watch db.json --port 3004
+json-server --watch db.json --port 3004 --id imgDate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).